Presenters Basics – Quick guide for hosting meetings or webinars

-If you want to have a great meeting, preparation is key.
+If you want to have a great meeting or webinar, preparation is key.
 No platform is plug_and_play; it relies on your technology such as computer and internet.
 AnyMeeting is providing you amazing tools to have great meetings!

 Before your meeting: